freeorion/freeorion/BUILD.md

    * Compile the whole project by selecting the `Build` -> `Build Solution` menu entry.

+ * On Windows (cmake):
+   * Change into the `Freeorion` directory.
+   * Create a `build` directory, which will contain all compile FreeOrion build artifacs.
+   * Change into the `build` directory on the command line.
+   * Execute cmake to generate Makefiles:

+     ```
+     cmake .. -G "Visual Studio 15 2017"
+     ```
+   * Compile the whole project by calling `MSBuild.exe -p:Configuration=Release FreeOrion.sln`
+     within the build directory.
+In case you want to utilize multiple CPU cores, you can add the `-m` option to the command.
+   * Alternatively, you can compile the project by the Visual Studio GUI.

  * On Mac OS X:
    * Create a `build` directory, which will contain all compile FreeOrion build artifacs.